Scroll down the page for links to past questions, a study guide, FAQs, rules, and scoresheets.

 Q: Can teams compete with students from multiple schools / campuses?

 A: All teams must be formed with students attending the same school or homeschool association.
 If we were to allow teams with students from multiple schools, it would effectively turn the competition into a recruiting contest in terms of who could put together the strongest team across a given region, or even beyond.
 Likewise, if a school has multiple campuses, these also must compete separately (for example in the 2013-2014 year, in our Asian Division, Shanghai American School had separate teams from its Puxi and Pudong campuses).

 Q: How do we qualify for the 2020 International History Olympiad and International Geography Bee World Championships?
 When and where will these events be held?

-A: The 2020 International History Olympiad will be held on a Caribbean cruise from 19-26 July, 2020 leaving from and returning to San Juan, Puerto Rico.
+A: The 2022 International History Olympiad will be held in Quebec, Canada in the Summer of 2022.
 Olympiad qualification procedures are explained here on its website.

-The 2020 International Geography Bee World Championships will also be held on a Caribbean cruise from 12-19 July, 2020 leaving from and returning to San Juan, Puerto Rico.
+The 2022 International Geography Bee World Championships will be held in Quebec, Canada in the Summer of 2022.
 IGB Worlds qualification procedures are explained here on its website.
 It is possible to compete in both the Olympiad and IGB Worlds.